Vistencluse/wtermwidget/README.md

 Wtermwidget is a very barebones terminal emulator widget for wayland using gtk-layer-shell and python.
 Tested on COSMIC DE with cava, tty-clock, btop, pipes.sh and cowsay.
+Didn't work on Sway, I might attempt to fix it.

 # screenshots